 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Taylor, who's 25, asks Suze if she can afford to spend $7,000 to go backpacking across Europe.
+Alicia, who's 27, asks Suze if she can afford to spend $1,200 to live the Green Bay Packers Experience.

-Tom. who's 24, wants to know if she can afford to spend $10,000 to go on a Mount Everest Base Camp Trek.
+Tom. who's 24, wants to know if he can afford to spend $2,500 to go celebrate Oktoberfest in Germany.